Developer-Autodesk/viewer-javascript-tutorial/chapter-2b.md

 <a name="Chapter2b"></a>
-# Chapter 2 - (Optional) Extend your web server to support upload/translation

-## Translating from the server
+# Chapter 2 - Translating from the server

-### <b>Step 1:</b> Create a new html page and JavaScript file in folder /www – i.e. upload.html and upload.js.
+<b>Step 1:</b> Create a new html page and JavaScript file in folder /www – i.e. upload.html and upload.js.
 Then copy the following basic html skeleton code into the file and save it.

 upload.html
 ```